scalatra/scalatra-website/getting-started/ide-support.md

 ### Debugging in Eclipse

-Go to `Run` -> `Debug configurations` in Eclipse.
-Select `Remote Java Application`, click the `new configuration`  button, select `Remote` to make a new remote debugging configuration, and call it `Scalatra Debug`.
-Change the `Port` setting to `5005`.

 Start SBT like this:

 ```
-./sbt -jvm-debug 5005
+./sbt -jvm-debug 8000
 ```

+Go to `Run` -> `Debug configurations` in Eclipse.
+Select `Remote Java Application`, click the `new configuration`  button, select `Remote` to make a new remote debugging configuration, and call it `Scalatra Debug`.

-Back in Eclipse, go to `Run` -> `Debug Configurations`, select the `Scalatra Debug` configuration you just made, and press the `Debug` button on the bottom right.
+Press the `Debug` button on the bottom right.
 Eclipse will attach itself to SBT's remote debugger and your breakpoints will start working.

 ## IntelliJ IDEA